 What Is the Criminal Defense Attorney’s Role?

 Criminal defense attorneys representing students accused of sexual misconduct know their clients are in a very difficult position.
 The first priority is preventing an arrest, and their second is staying in school.
 The criminal defense attorney must educate the student about how a felony conviction or placement on the sex offender registry could destroy a student’s future.

 The defense attorney must walk a fine line of trying to keep his client in school by cooperating with the investigation without putting his client at risk of facing criminal charges.
 The student is put in a strange place where the investigator is asking the student to prove he or she obtained affirmative consent for any type of sexual touching or penetration.
 How do you do that?
 There is no consent form and in real life people don’t obtain verbal consent for every possible form of physical contact during sex.
 For this reason, many criminal defense attorneys advise their student clients to not answer any questions from a Title IX investigator.

 Sexual assault on college campuses remains serious problem.
 Title IX prosecutions have yet to prove effective in reducing sexual assaults on campus.
 Several factors such as immaturity, drug or alcohol use, and peer pressure complicate sex in college.
 Schools have a duty to take precautions to protect their students, but the due process rights and the futures of the accused are being compromised.
 Fortunately, state and federal lawsuits continue to mount, which will likely change policies and procedures in the future to allow for more due process for accused students.

-If your son or daughter has found themselves at the center of a Title IX investigation, contact Berry Law Firm today.
+If your son or daughter has found themselves at the center of a Title IX investigation, contact Berry Law today.